 Register for items at all different price points:

-Most of the time, the only people that should receive info about your wedding registry are those invited to your actual wedding.
+Most of the time, the only people that should receive info about your registry are those you send wedding invites to.
 “Asking for gifts without extending the offer to attend your big day can be incredibly off-putting, and you don’t want to put anyone in a tough situation,” warns Carlson.
-“Additionally, if it’s a matter of someone letting you know that they are unable to attend the wedding, it’s likely best that you don’t send the registry link to them after they decline.”
+“Additionally, if it’s a matter of someone letting you know that they are unable to attend the wedding, it’s best that you don’t send the registry link to them after they decline.”
 Unless a person specifically reaches out to you to request access to your online wedding registry, such as your boss or a co-worker, Carlson recommends leaving the gift talk out of the equation.

 Plan for thank yous: